EloUe-B/english-bot/README.md

 ## CI/CD

-On every push to `main`, GitHub Actions runs flake8 and pytest, builds and pushes the Docker image `eloue1/english-bot` to DockerHub, then deploys to the server over SSH (`docker compose pull` + `up -d --force-recreate`) and sends a success notification to Telegram.
+On every push to `main`, GitHub Actions runs flake8 and pytest, builds and pushes the Docker image `<your nickname>/english-bot` to DockerHub, then deploys to the server over SSH (`docker compose pull` + `up -d --force-recreate`) and sends a success notification to Telegram.

 Required secrets: `DOCKER_USERNAME`, `DOCKER_PASSWORD` (DockerHub), `DEPLOY_HOST`, `DEPLOY_USER`, `DEPLOY_PASSWORD`, `DEPLOY_PATH` (server), `TELEGRAM_TOKEN`, `TELEGRAM_TO` (notifications).
 See `.github/workflows/ci.yml` for details.